dward2/BME547/Assignments/DictionaryAssignment/README.md

 * Travis CI integration
 * Conforms to PEP-8 Style Guide
 * Docstrings exist for all functions
-* Appropriate use of virtual environments
+* Appropriate use of virtual environments, including a `requirements.txt` or `environment.yml` file being present in your GitHub repository.
 * Presence and content of README.md
 * Final submission is pushed to GitHub by deadline and is tagged appropriately.